Quick Start¶

 cs-proxy stop # stop all proxy tunnels

-cs-proxy down # stop tunnels + shut down all managed codespaces
+cs-proxy teardown # stop tunnels + shut down codespaces (storage preserved)

 Next Steps¶